wysaid/clion-cmake-format/docs/FORMATTING_TIPS.md

 ### Status Bar Display

 - Messages are displayed in the status bar for 3 seconds
-- The keybinding is retrieved dynamically from VS Code's keybinding configuration
+- If formatting made no changes, a "No changes" message is shown
-- If no keybinding is set, only the message without keybinding information is shown
+- If formatting changed the file, the number of changed lines is displayed

 ## Usage